 I tested and this mechanism doesn't work for the persistant volume, so I create a ticket just for that: #10064.

 Regarding memory, yes, it would be super cool to have a warning about memory getting full as well.
 I'm surprised we don't have a ticket about that already...
 So I'm renaming this ticket and I'll let BitingBird mark it as a duplicate if we already have something about that elsewhere.

-#5 Updated by intrigeri about 4 years ago
+#5 Updated by intrigeri over 4 years ago

 - Assignee set to DanOver

 - QA Check set to Info Needed

 When saving stuff to non-persistent places in the filesystem, since Tails 1.5 one can (at least manually) see the remaining "disk" space (really: allocated memory to the read-write branch on

 df /.
 I think this wasn't the case with 1.4.1, so perhaps this has been fixed => DanOver, can you reproduce this problem with Tails 1.5?